chinedufn/swift-bridge/README.md

 ## Current Status

-`swift-bridge` works, but it's still early so it's possible to run into edge cases where the generated code is subtly memory unsafe.
+`swift-bridge` works, but it's still early so it's possible to run into edge cases where the generated code is subtly not-memory-safe.

-All of these cases are addressable, and once they're all tackled using `swift-bridge` should be entirely memory safe.
+All of these cases are addressable, and once they're all tackled using code generated from `swift-bridge` should be entirely memory safe on both the Swift and Rust side.

 So, `swift-bridge` is not yet production ready.